Do you have an internal marketing team? How about an internal sales and marketing team? Is your "team" or "committee" 1 person?

 So, what's next?
 Creating an actual campaign!
 Check out our free checklist for how to run your own inbound marketing campaign:

-Editor's note: This post was originally published March 2014 and has been recently updated.
+Editor's note: This post was originally published March 2014 and was updated in April 2020 to reflect modern tactics.